Martin Butler (footballer, born 1974): Grimsby Town

 In October 2007 Butler, whose contract with Walsall was due to end at the end of the 2007–08 season, signed a three-month loan deal at League Two side Grimsby Town.
 The move lasted until January at which point Grimsby signed him on a permanent deal.
 He made his debut for Grimsby on 20 October against Wycombe Wanderers.
 Butler's time at Grimsby was troubled due to the players concerns that his 350-mile trip from his Worcester home to Cleethorpes were affecting his performances on and off the pitch, and he notably missed training regularly due to the time it took to commute.
 Alan Buckley attempted to sell Butler to Hereford United on transfer deadline day, which was only two months after signing a two-year deal at Blundell Park, but the player rejected Hereford's contract offer.
 In an attempt to amend relations with Grimsby, Butler returned to regular training and won back his place in the side next to Danny North and helped the Mariners climb from 19th in League Two, to 10th.
 Despite Butler's renewed attempts to salvage his Grimsby career, he reignited his travel problems, and this eventually saw the player drop out of contention at the club.
 He played his last game for the club in the League Cup fixture with Blackburn Rovers and after that he was shelved by Buckley who dropped him to the reserves, which is where he remained for the rest of his time at Grimsby before he was eventually released in October 2008 by the club's new manager Mike Newell due to the aforementioned travel problems.

 Burton Albion and Worcester City

 In February 2009, he was announced as Roy McFarland's first signing at non-League club Burton Albion when he signed a contract until May 2009, he was released at the end of the season.
 Upon his release he signed for Worcester City in July 2009.
 It was said that Butler would be heading towards management, but he chose to retire shortly after departing Worcester and has since not returned to the game in any capacity.

 Personal life

-He currently works as a heating engineer and runs his own business called MK Installations.
+Welsh cricketer Luke Michael Butler wears the number 9 shirt for his club as a tribute to Martin.
+Martin works as a heating engineer and runs his own business called MK Installations.